How to Register a Business Name in Ontario

 The first step in the name search process, for any business structure type, should be to conduct a Free NUANS Preliminary Search.

-The NUANS database is owned by Industry Canada and contains registration information for Corporations, Trademarks, Sole Proprietorships, General Partnerships, and Operating Names in all Provinces and Territories, with the exception of Quebec.
-(If you will be conducting business in Quebec you should also search the Quebec Governments Enterprise Registry)
+The NUANS database is owned by Industry Canada and contains registration information for Corporations, Trademarks, Sole Proprietorships, General Partnerships, and Operating Names in all Provinces and Territories.

 Since the NUANS database is the most thorough business registration database available in Canada and can be searched for free, we recommend using it over an Enhanced Business Name Search.